ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

     what :: Const (Integer * String) (Integer, String) what = pairWithProduct 42 "foo"

 What is the meaning of ``Integer * String``?
-There are arguable definitions that could be used, but it is unlikely to actually be what the programmer would like to express, at least if they haven't provided an explanation for what doing arithmetic with arbitrary types is supposed to mean.
+There are arguable definitions that could be used, but it is unlikely to actually be what the programmer would like to express, at least if they haven't provided an explanation for what doing arithmetic with arbitrary types is supposed to mean by writing an instance ``TNum Type``.

 Proposed Change Specification
 -----------------------------